The Full Check tool is renamed to Accessibility Check in Acrobat (May 2020 release)

-You can also use the Touch Up Reading Order tool in Acrobat Pro to add descriptions to form fields.
+You can also use the Reading Order tool in Acrobat Pro to add descriptions to form fields.

 In Acrobat Pro, this stage includes setting the document language, making sure that security settings don’t interfere with screen readers, creating accessible links, and adding bookmarks.
 For more information, see Set the document language, Prevent security settings from interfering with screen readers, Add accessible links, and About bookmarks.

 In Acrobat Standard, this stage includes setting the document language, making sure that security settings don’t interfere with screen readers, and adding bookmarks.
 For more information, see Set the document language, Prevent security settings from interfering with screen readers, and About bookmarks.